-The major changes under the DOL’s to the FMLA’s definition of spouse include the following:
+The major changes under the DOL’s to the FMLA’s definition of a spouse include the following:

 Here is a link to the full text of the final rule.

-The DOL’s revision was in response to the 2013 the Supreme Court’s decision striking down section 3 of the Defense of Marriage Act (DOMA) as unconstitutional (United States v.
+The DOL’s revision was in response to the Supreme Court’s decision in 2013 striking down section 3 of the Defense of Marriage Act (DOMA) as unconstitutional (United States v.
 Windsor).
 Specifically, this update to the FMLA now provides FMLA rights to all legally married same-sex couples consistent with the Windsor decision.